-Actions: Morphine is a central nervous system depressant that acts on opiate receptors in the sedative effects of the drug.
+Morphine is a central nervous system depressant that acts on opiate receptors in the Actions:

 > brain, providing both analgesia and sedation.
 It increases peripheral venous capacitance and decreases venous return.
-Morphine also reduces myocardial oxygen demand due to both the decreased systemic vascular resistance and the
+Morphine also reduces myocardial oxygen demand due to both the decreased systemic vascular resistance and the sedative effects of the drug.